XeroxDev/ytmdesktop-ts-companion/README.md

 // register state listener and log it socketClient.addStateListener(state => console.log("YTMDesktop State changed: ", state));

-// get token
+try {
-const codeResponse = await restClient.requestCode();
+    // if not, try to request one and show it to user. const codeResponse = await restClient.getAuthCode();
     console.log("Got new code, please compare it with the code from YTMDesktop: " + codeResponse.code);

-// Request access top YTMDesktop, so it shows the popup to the user. const tokenResponse = await restClient.request(codeResponse.code);
+    // Request access top YTMDesktop, so it shows the popup to the user. const tokenResponse = await restClient.getAuthToken(codeResponse.code);
-const token = tokenResponse.token;
+    token = tokenResponse.token;

+    // set token via connector, so it automatically sets it in both clients. connector.setAuthToken(token);
+} catch (error) {
+    console.error(error);
+    process.exit(1);
+}

 // toggle current track
 await socketClient.playPause();